What Kills More People: Sugar or Cigarettes?

 Don’t be a Frog

-Many of you know the science experiment where you try and place a frog in very hot water and it jumps out, but if you slowly heat the pot the frog is in, it will kill the frog because he never notices the increasing heat.
+Many of you know the science experiment where you try to place a frog in very hot water and it jumps out, but if you slowly heat the pot the frog is in, it will kill the frog because he never notices the increasing heat.

 Sugar is like that, you don’t notice the damage it does because it happens slowly over time.
 So, don’t be a frog.
-Notice now that what you are eating every day has an impact on your health when you are older.My book, Sugarettes can show you how to break the cycle of sugar addiciton.
+Notice now that what you are eating every day has an impact on your health when you are older.My book, Sugarettes can show you how to break the cycle of sugar addiction.